DustinKong/Android_Instrumentation/README.md

 │                    com.asm.gradle.properties:	# explicit plugin's implementation-class
 │
 ```

-In order to complete the Step(1) automated instrumentation process in the workflow, the custom Gradle plugin implemented in DDroid-instrumentor needs to be implanted into the source code of the app.
-Specifically, the following steps are required.
+Specifically, DDroid-instrumentor requires the following steps to enable the app instrumentation.

 ### step 0.
 Preparation
-You need to prepare an app with source code and know the Gradle version and AGP version of the app.
+You need to obtain the app source code and the Gradle version and AGP version of the app.

 ### step 1.
 Import Plugin
 You can import the module **_asm-method-plugin_** into your app project, or you can create a new module in your project according to the above directory of module **_asm-method-plugin_**.